Sandra -- A Neuro-Symbolic Reasoner Based On Descriptions And Situations: Method

 Since $d\mathds{P}$-sandra is differentiable with respect to its input vector, it can be used as a standard neural network layer.
 We define the function $\Tilde{H}$ by replacing the Heaviside function in $H$ (as defined in Equation \ref{eq:deducing-function}) with the $ReLU$ function.
 The function $\Tilde{H}$ allows a seamless integration of a DnS-based ontology $\mathcal{O}$ within any arbitrary neural network $NN$.

-The $NN$ approximates the function $\bm{f}_s$.
-Given $\bm{x}$ a vector generated by a neural network, for instance the features extracted by a Convolutional Neural Network (CNN) from an image or the embedding of a sentence computed by a Transformer, $\bm{f}_s(\bm{x}) \in V$.
+The $NN$ approximates the function $\bm{f}_s$ from a non-structured source.
+Consider $\bm{x}$ the output of a neural network, for instance the features extracted by a Convolutional Neural Network (CNN) from an image or the embedding of a sentence computed by a Transformer, then the $NN$ approximates the result of $\bm{f}_s(\bm{x})$ as if $\bm{x}$ was created from a structured source.

 Hence, we can check if the situation represented by $\bm{x}$ satisfies $d$ by relying on Definition \ref{eq:satisfy-prob}.
 Moreover, since $\Tilde{H}$ is fully differentiable with respect to its input, it is possible to define an objective function that optimizes the output of the $NN$ such that the representation learned for $\bm{x}$ lies in $V_d$ as if it was produced by $\bm{f}_s$.